FailAcademy/learning/adp-vancouver/_lessons/week-03/03-async-javascript.md

   - If the second request fails, it should retry again.
   - If the third request fails, it should return an error.
   - If a request succeeds, it should log the data to the console.

 ---

+## Exercise 5

+1. Use a native JS promise to load data from an api.
+[API suggestions](https://github.com/toddmotto/public-apis)

+  If the first request fails, it should retry.
+  If the second request fails, it should retry again.
+  If the third request fails, it should return an error.
+  If a request succeeds, it should log the data to the console.

+2. Write a demo to that demonstrates the difference between `Promise.all` and `Promise.race`.

+---